-- Such services will be covered by HSN code 9995. - Such services are subject to GST @ 18% (with full ITC). - If the member is located in Maharashtra, CGST plus SGST will be payable.
+Such services are subject to GST @ 18% (with full ITC).

+If the member is located in Maharashtra, CGST plus SGST will be payable.
 If the member is located outside Maharashtra, IGST will be payable.

+QUERY 59

 We have a magazine through which we earn advertisement revenues from all over India.
 Earlier in the service tax regime, these services were not taxable (i.e. no Service tax was applicable on sale of space).
 Now in the present GST regime, we would like to know what taxes need to be charged and the applicable tax rates?

+ANSWER

-• Selling of space for advertisement in print media is covered under HSN Code 9983 and is subject to tax @ 5%.
+Selling of space for advertisement in print media is covered under HSN Code 9983 and is subject to tax @ 5%.

 TIME OF SUPPLY

+QUERY 60

 When does the tax liability arise under GST in respect of 'supply of goods'?

+ANSWER

-- In the event of supply of goods, the earliest of the following:
+In the event of supply of goods, the earliest of the following:

 - Date of issuance of invoice

 - Last date for issuance of invoice

 - Date of receipt of payment by the supplier

+QUERY 61

-When does the tax liability arise under GST in respect of supply of service?
+When does the tax liability arise under GST in respect of supply of service